 a.
-In case of illness of a child of a teacher where no one else in the home is capable of caring for the sick child, the teacher shall be entitled, after notifying his/her supervisor, to use his/her accumulated sick leave to a maximum of three (3) days per year for this purpose.
+In case of illness of a child of a teacher where no one else in the home is capable of caring for the sick child, the teacher shall be entitled, after notifying their supervisor, to use their accumulated sick leave to a maximum of three (3) days per year for this purpose.